 21 NCAC 02 .0215 out of state firmS

-(a) Architectural and registered interior design firms from other states may be granted firm certificates of licensure or registration for practice in this State upon receipt by the Board of a completed application, fees, the submission of a copy of their firm charter, or other corresponding documents, amended as may be necessary to ensure compliance with all requirements of Chapter 55B, the Professional Corporation Act for architectural firms and G.S.
-55, the Business Corporation Act for registered interior design firms.
+(a) Architectural and interior design firms from other states shall be granted firm licensure or registration for practice in this State upon receipt by the Board of a completed application, fees, the submission of a copy of their firm charter, or other corresponding documents, amended as may be necessary to ensure compliance with all requirements of Chapter 55B, the Professional Corporation Act for architectural firms and Chapter 55, the Business Corporation Act for registered interior design firms.
 In addition to the other requirements as set out in G.S.
-83A-8, out of state interior design firms must, prior to registration, receive from the Secretary of State of North Carolina a certificate of authority to do business within the state.
-Architectural firms must obtain a certificate for filing from the Board prior to submitting application to the Secretary of State for a Certificate of Authority.
+83A-8, out of state interior design firms shall, prior to registration, receive from the Secretary of State of North Carolina a certificate of authority to do business within the state.
+Architectural firms shall obtain a certificate for filing from the Board prior to submitting application to the Secretary of State for a Certificate of Authority.

 (b) Designated Individuals.
-If an out of state entity offers both architectural and engineering services, then it must comply with requirements set forth in G.S.
+If an out of state entity offers both architectural and engineering services, then it shall comply with requirements set forth in G.S.
 89C.
-An out of state entity must have at least one officer, director and shareholder licensed as an architect in this state.
-Two-thirds of the issued and outstanding shares of the foreign corporations must be owned by licensed architects or engineers who are licensed to practice their profession in a jurisdiction of the United States.
-However, the firm must designate at least one architect who is licensed in the State of North Carolina to be in responsible control for the firm practice of architecture within the State of North Carolina.
-A registered interior design firm must designate one registered interior designer to be in responsible control of all interior design work offered and performed by that firm in this State.
+An out of state entity shall have at least one officer, director and shareholder licensed as an architect in this state.
+Two-thirds of the issued and outstanding shares of the out of state corporations shall be owned by licensed architects or engineers who are licensed to practice their profession in a jurisdiction of the United States.
+However, the firm shall designate at least one architect who is licensed in the State of North Carolina to be in responsible control for the firm practice of architecture within the State of North Carolina.
+A registered interior design firm shall designate one registered interior designer to be in responsible control of all interior design work offered and performed by that firm in this State.